HCLonely/auto-task-doc/docs/en/dev/README.md

 ## How to participate in development

 1. Fork this repo
+2. Clone the repo
+3. `npm install` to install dependencies
-2. Add feature/fix bug
+4. Add feature/fix bug
-3. Run `npm test` without error
+5. Run `npm test` without error
-4. Submit PR
+6. Submit PR

 ## Style